We are working on a new Local Plan to shape how Enfield is developed in the future. The key challenges we need to address are:

 Your interest will show that there is demand for self-build and custom housebuilding in Enfield, allowing us to develop specific policies for the provision of self-build or custom housing plots in the future.

-You can confirm your interest for self-build or custom housing in Enfield by visiting our page on the Local Self Build Register.
+You can confirm your interest for self-build or custom housing in Enfield by visiting the Local Self Build Register.

 We are required by the Town and Country Planning (Brownfield Land Register) Regulations 2017 to publish a register of previously developed (brownfield) land.